1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 There are ten measures that are included in Home Health Care Compare that are *NOT* included in the Quality Star Rating.
 These measures include:

-* How often the home health team taught patients (or their family caregivers) about their drugs
+* How Often the Home Health Team Taught Patients (or Their Family Caregivers) About Their Drugs
-* How often the home health team determined whether patients received a flu shot for the current flu season
+* How Often the Home Health Team Determined Whether Patients Received a Flu Shot for the Current Flu Season
-* How often patients receiving home health care needed urgent, unplanned care in the ER without being admitted
+* How Often Patients Receiving Home Health Care Needed Urgent, Unplanned Care in the ER Without Being Admitted
-* Changes in skin integrity post-acute care: pressure ulcer/injury
+* Changes in Skin Integrity Post-Acute Care: Pressure Ulcer/Injury
-* How often physician-recommended actions to address medication issues were completely timely
+* How Often Physician-Recommended Actions to Address Medication Issues Were Completely Timely
 * Percent of Residents Experiencing One or More Falls with Major Injury
 * Application of Percent of Long Term Care Hospital Patients with an Admission and Discharge Functional Assessment and a Care Plan that Addresses Function
 * Discharge to Community (DTC) Risk-Standardized Rate